michelle-loi/michelle-loi/README.md

 ## I Like to Make Things

-I’m a Full-Stack & Mobile Developer passionate about creating unique, eye-catching designs.
+I’m a software engineer passionate about creating unique, eye-catching designs.

 - 🌍 I'm based in Alberta, Canada
 - 🎓 I studied at the University of Calgary